 The KfW Development Bank issues the loan in accordance with the AFBG.
 Funding recipients receive an offer for the loan share of funding from the KfW following approval of their application by the responsible funding office.
 Participants have a certain period of time to decide whether to accept the offer.
 They can claim the entire loan or only part thereof.

 Should the loan recipient fall below a certain income threshold during the repayment phase he or she can be exempted from repayment for a period of up to five years.
-In addition to the provisions under the Federal Budget Code, there are special provisions for the deferment and waiving of payments for people with low incomes and people caring for children under the age of ten.
-The additional possibility of deferring or waiving payments for people caring for close relatives was introduced with effect from 1 August 2016.
+In addition, there are special provisions for the deferment and waiving of payments for people with low incomes and people caring for children under the age of 14 or for close relatives.

 Important: Success pays off especially for people receiving loans!

-1. Upon presentation of the examination certificate, anyone who has passed the further training examination can apply for 40 percent of the part of the loan for course and examination fees which is not yet due for repayment (25 percent up to 31 July 2016) to be waived.
+1. Upon presentation of the examination certificate, anyone who has passed the further training examination will benefit from the waiver of 50 percent of the loan for course and examination fees which is not yet due for repayment.

 Nevertheless, funding must only be repaid if the participant has failed to attend more than 30 percent of the classes.
-This relatively generous provision regarding absenteeism was included in the AFBG with effect from 1 August 2016 in order to allow appropriate flexibility and meet the special demands of balancing training, family life and career.
+This relatively generous provision regarding absenteeism allows for appropriate flexibility to meet the special demands of balancing training, family life and career.